 Dr and Mrs. Turner had two children, Jane and Bill.

 Dr. Turner served with the Canadian Army during WWII.
-He saw active duty in North Africa, Italy and Northwest Europe.
-He received the rank of Major in November of 1944.
-Dr. Turner was discharged in January of 1946 and he returned to his medical practice in Chatham.
+He enlisted in 1940 and he spent 15 months on the staff at Camp Borden.
+Dr. Turner went oversea’s in May of 1943.
+He saw active duty in North Africa at the 15th General Hospital.
+He also served with the 4th Field Ambulance in Italy and he served in Northwest Europe.
+Dr. Turner received the rank of Major in November of 1944.
+He was discharged in January of 1946 and he returned to his medical practice in Chatham.
 Dr. Turner was a member of Park Street United Church and the Masonic Lodge.

 Dr. Turner died on the 19th of July, 1991.
 Mrs. Turner died on the 25th of January, 1994.
 They are buried at Maple Leaf Cemetery in Chatham.